Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 - Web sockets open a 'single TCP connection' over which the client and server communicate for the lifecycle of the web socket connection.
-In contrast, HTTP typically opens a new TCP connection for each `round trip`; a connection is initiated for a request and terminated after the response is received.
+In contrast, HTTP typically opens a new TCP connection for each round trip; a connection is initiated for a request and terminated after the response is received.
 A new TCP connection must be established for each request/response.
 The opening and closing creates overhead, especially in the case where rapid responses or real